pachterlab/varseek/docs/build.md

 `-s` `--sequences`
 Path to the fasta file containing the sequences to be mutated, e.g., 'seqs.fa'.
-Sequence identifiers following the '>' character must correspond to the identifiers in the seq_ID column of 'mutations'.
+Sequence identifiers following the '>' character must correspond to the identifiers in the seq_ID column of 'variants'.

 Example:
 >seq1 (or ENSG00000106443)